 - The Director of Experience, who lives to have each member of the team feel taken care of, acknowledged, and provided for, so that they can show up as their best selves at work and in the world.

 - The Senior Designer, who believes that design has unlimited potential in influencing how someone feels, what they think, what they want, how they improve their life, and how they experience a moment.

 - The Council of Yume, TFP’s executive team, which serves humanity by building a lasting institution that turns any possibility to which we commit into reality.

 - The People Team, that is housed under the Operations Department and -- in their first year as a unified front -- are telling anyone who will listen that a focus on your people is the future of work and the future is powered by possibility.

-- The mission includes a self-assessment, references and a recruitment challenge to be completed
+- The Mission includes a self-assessment, references and a recruitment challenge